Personal Questions | VBVM Staff | Feb-28-2010

 By following these procedures, we ensure strict adherence to the Biblical principle of headship during our teaching events.
 Authority over the content and delivery of the teaching remains with men, and headship is clearly demonstrated in the way we conduct our teaching events.
 These procedures also allow us to model headship in a public way to our students, demonstrating the importance of male headship at work in the church body.

 In a congregation setting (i.e., during a Sunday morning worship service), we recommend churches adopt a similar set of procedures to guide the involvement of women teachers in the service.
-Specifically, a woman should not teach to the general assembly of the church (i.e., one that includes men) unless a male teacher is present and actively participating in the event, including introducing the woman teacher and reassuring the congregation that she operates under headship of the male teacher.
+Specifically, a woman should not teach to the general assembly of the church (i.e., one that includes men).
+If there is a compelling reason to place a woman in the pulput before the congregation, the leadership of the church must take extra precautions ot ensure male headship is evident in that moment.
+A male teacher should be present and actively participating in the meeting, including introducing the woman teacher and reassuring the congregation that she operates under headship of the male teacher.

 Furthermore, the male leader should offer to answer questions from the men in the audience, and he should end the event with a recap or review of the woman's teaching to make clear that it agrees with the leadership's views on the topic or passage of Scripture.
 These procedures communicate clearly that male headship is present and that the woman is operating under proper cover.

-Though these procedures may help ensure male headship is maintained in the church, nevertheless we advise against a woman teaching to a mixed group to avoid misunderstandings or disagreements.
+Though these procedures may help ensure male headship is maintained in the church, nevertheless we advise against a woman teaching to a mixed group to avoid violating the principle of scripture established in Paul's teaching.
 Whenever possible, the church should substitute a male instructor to teach men.

 (You may also be interested in a related article on our website.)